girder/large_image_wheels/README.md

 - More executables

   A variety of executables are bundled with the wheels in appropriate `bin` directories.
 There are additional tools that could be added.
 If there is a specific need for an executable that hasn't been included, please create an issue for it.

-- Automate version checks

-  This is done on a local build machine.
-A nightly periodic job runs the `rebuild.sh` script.
-It can fail if new versions are not compatible.
-Occasionally, pinned versions are checked manually to see if they can be unpinned.

 - Automate releases